Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 ## Information about supported devices
 [You can see the list of tested devices here](https://github.com/Shocked-Cat/oppo-mtk-fastboot-unlock/blob/main/support_list.md)

-#### Issues with DAA do not necessarily mean that unlocking is not supported, especially if auth_sv5.auth has not been tested.
+- Issues with DAA do not necessarily mean that unlocking is not supported, especially if auth_sv5.auth has not been tested.
 You can try different programs besides mtkclient

+- The auth_sv5.auth file can usually be easily extracted from official OFP or OZIP update files using oppo_decrypt

-#### If you have unlocked the bootloader of any Oppo device with this patch, please create a problem and let us know which new Oppo device this method worked for, preferably providing a standard preloader and patch, as well as mention the Android version, and what software you used to read and write the preloader.
+- If you have unlocked the bootloader of any Oppo device with this patch, please create a problem and let us know which new Oppo device this method worked for, preferably providing a standard preloader and patch, as well as mention the Android version, and what software you used to read and write the preloader.
 Alternatively, you can report that this method did not work.
 You can also contact me via Telegram.

 ## Disclaimer